Intrinsic Instabilities in Fermi Glasses

-and we obtain $U^{\sigma \sigma'}_{klpq}\sim U^{\sigma \sigma'}_{kkpp} \sim U^{\sigma \sigma'}_{kkkk}\sim \Bar{U}^{\sigma \sigma'}/V$.
-Physically, a fermion in extended state $k$ interacts with all other fermion states in the system with matrix element of order $\Bar{U}/V$, and the single particle properties are determined by the collective behaviour of the whole system.
-However, for localized states, a fermion in state $k$ interacts only with states within a distance $L$, but with a much stronger interaction $\sim \Bar{U}/L^d$ i.e., single particle behavior is determined by local electronic environment in this case. \\ \\ To verify the above physical picture, we perform a numerical simulation on a $t$-$t'$-$W$-Hubbard-model on a $60 \times 60$ square lattice,
+Physically, a fermion in extended state $a$ interacts with all other fermion states in the system with matrix element of order $\Bar{U}/V$, and its properties are determined by the collective behaviour of the whole system.
+However, for localized states, a fermion in state $a$ interacts only with states within a distance $L$, but with a much stronger interaction $\sim \Bar{U}/L^d$.
+Its behavior is determined by local fermion environment in this case.

+It is quite obvious that our result is independent of the precise form of $H_0$ or the detailed behaviour of single-particle wavefunctions.
+It depends only on the assumption of localization of the single-particle wavefunction and the interaction potential is short-ranged.
+In particular, the same qualitative conclusion would be obtained for eigenstates $\phi^{\alpha}(\vec{r}_i)$ of $H_{HF}$ as long as the eigenstates of $H_{HF}$ are also localized.